 The best substitutes for Shaoxing Wine / Chinese Cooking Wine are as follows:

-- Cooking Sake / Japanese Rice Wine – this is a bit lighter in flavour than Chinese cooking wine, but is an acceptable substitute.
+Cooking Sake / Japanese Rice Wine – this is a bit lighter in flavour than Chinese cooking wine, but is an acceptable substitute and the best substitute.

-These work well because they are alcoholic, like Chinese cooking wine, so they bring a similar depth and complexity to sauces.
+These wines bring a similar depth and complexity to sauces.

 Caveat: I understand that there are some people who can’t get or can’t consume alcohol, whether for health or religious reasons.
-But because Chinese cooking wine is such a key ingredient in Chinese sauces, I cannot promise the same recipe outcome if it is made without using an alcoholic substitute.
+But because Chinese cooking wine is such a key ingredient in Chinese sauces that cannot really be approximated by anything else, I cannot promise the same recipe outcome if it is made without using a wine.

 But for those who can consume alcohol, I really urge you to use one of the alcoholic substitutes above.
 You will thank me! 🙂

 Amongst all the familiar Chinese foods that we’re accustomed to in the West, you’d be hard pressed to find a single dish on a Chinese restaurant menu that does not use Chinese cooking wine!

 It is used in almost every stir fry sauce, from classic Chop Suey / Chicken Stir Fries (pictured above) to Cashew Chicken, Mongolian Beef to Beef and Broccoli, and Kung Pao Chicken.

 It’s also used in noodle recipes such as Chow Mein, and soup broths, like Wonton Soup and Chinese Corn Soup.
 And the fillings for dumplings, like Wontons and Potstickers.